Josephus on Jesus

-Flavius Josephus was a first-century Jewish historian who provided external information on some people and events found in the New Testament.
+Flavius Josephus was a first-century Jewish historian, general of Galilee during the First Jewish–Roman War, and relative of the high priestly families of the Second Temple who provided external information on some people and events found in the New Testament.
 Josephus was a general in Galilee, which is where Jesus ministered and people who knew him still lived; he dwelled near Jesus's hometown of Nazareth for a time, and kept contact with groups such as the Sanhedrin and Ananus II who were involved in the trials of Jesus and his brother James.
+His knowledge of Galilee was notable since he wrote much about that region and its inhabitants in his autobiography The Life of Flavius Josephus which was an appendix to Antiquities of the Jews, where the references to Jesus are located.
 The extant manuscripts of Josephus' book Antiquities of the Jews, written c.
 AD 93–94, contain two references to Jesus of Nazareth and one reference to John the Baptist.

 The first and most extensive reference to Jesus in the Antiquities, found in Book 18, states that Jesus was the Messiah and a wise teacher who was crucified by Pontius Pilate.
 It is commonly called the Testimonium Flavianum.
 The passage exists in all extant manuscripts of Antiquities.
-Since the late 20th century, the general consensus has held that the Testimonium is partially authentic in that an authentic nucleus referencing the life of Jesus was original to the Greek text.
-However, the exact nature and extent of the original statement remains unclear.
+Since the late 20th century, the general consensus has held that the Testimonium is partially authentic in that an authentic nucleus referencing the life of Jesus was original to Josephus.
+However, the exact nature and scope of the original statement remains unclear.
 Many modern scholars believe that an Arabic version that was discovered by Shlomo Pines reflects the state of Josephus' original text.

 Modern scholarship has largely acknowledged the authenticity of the second reference to Jesus in the Antiquities, found in Book 20, Chapter 9, which mentions "the brother of Jesus, who was called Christ, whose name was James".

 Almost all modern scholars consider the reference in Book 18, Chapter 5 of the Antiquities to the imprisonment and death of John the Baptist also to be authentic and not a Christian interpolation.
 A number of differences exist between the statements by Josephus regarding the death of John the Baptist and the New Testament accounts.
 Scholars generally view these variations as indications that the Josephus passages are not interpolations, since a Christian interpolator would likely have made them correspond to the New Testament accounts, not differ from them.
 Scholars have provided explanations for their inclusion in Josephus' later works.